TrampolineRTOS/trampoline/examples/cortex/armv7em/stm32f303/coroLab/baseCMake/README.md

 * select the correct toolkit (cross compiler)
 * build the application (F7)
 * start the debug (F5).
 ST-link should be installed

+**Note:** the VScode configuration (json files in '.vscode/') can be modified.
+The files won't be overwritten by another run of goil.